PLynx01/Rihanna-Civilization/README.md

 Features:
 - Custom dialogue lines with a lot of reference to Rihanna songs.
 - Custom AI personality, based on her ideology and values.
+- An Unique Buiding: Rihanna Fanclub
+- An Unique Unit: Rihanna Fan

 For now, there are no unique building nor unit.
 You can suggest these, if you have an idea!